Non Conventional Bullets

 OK now you say "Michael is Nuts", we just got through saying that anytime a bullet starts to break up or loose weight, we take a chance of not getting enough penetration, and now he is saying that's exactly what some of the Non Cons do?
 This is where we leave our "Conventional Teachings" and get outside the box.

 Let's start with a Copper Solid Hollow Point, much like the HPs I have been getting from Lehigh/SSK for the last few years.
 Hollow Point copper solids with 6 blades.
-As velocity increases these blades tend to shear off during terminal penetration.
-They are long blades, about 1/2 inch, they tend to want to hang onto the main bullet, copper is more malleable than brass, so these shear along the path of the wound cavity, causing massive trauma within the wound cavity as they shear.
+As velocity increases these petals tend to shear off during terminal penetration.
+They are long petals, about 1/2 inch, they tend to want to hang onto the main bullet, copper is more malleable than brass, so these shear along the path of the wound cavity, causing massive trauma within the wound channel as they shear.
 The remaining slug then becomes a large flat nose solid, and continues to penetrate, deeper as the petals shear.
 So, as the bullet looses weight, as the petals shear off, "Penetration Increases"!
 It does not decrease--but in fact increases, destroying tissue that otherwise would have never been touched, increasing trauma and destruction of tissue.

 Below you can see the trauma inflicted to a witness card 4 inches inside the test medium.
 This is a massive amount of trauma.